escopecz/mautic-form-submit/README.md

 // Define the namespace of the Mautic object use Escopecz\MauticFormSubmit\Mautic;

+// Define the namespace of the Mautic configuration object use Escopecz\MauticFormSubmit\Mautic\Config;

+// Declare the configuration object and set Curl verbose logging to true
+$config = new Config;
+$config->setCurlVerbose(1);

 // Instantiate the Mautic object with the base URL where the Mautic runs
 $mautic = new Mautic('https://mymautic.com');